 The arm is supported in a “collar-and-cuff” sling for comfort.

-Proper pin insertion To prevent postoperative complications, pin-insertion technique is more important than any pin-care protocol:
+To prevent postoperative complications, the pin-insertion technique is more critical than any pin-care protocol:

-Correct placement of pins (see safe zones) avoiding ligaments and tendons, eg tibia anterior
+Correct placement of pins (see safe zones) avoiding ligaments and tendons, eg, the triceps aponeurosis

 Extending skin incisions to release soft-tissue tension around the pin insertion (see inspection and treatment of skin incisions)

-Pin-site care Various aftercare protocols to prevent pin tract infection have been established by experts worldwide.
-Therefore no standard protocol for pin-site care can be stated here.
+Various aftercare protocols to prevent pin-track infection have been established by experts worldwide.
+Therefore, no standard protocol for pin-site care can be stated here.
 Nevertheless, the following points are recommended:

-Before changing to a definitive internal fixation an infected pin tract needs to heal.
-Otherwise infection will result.
+Before changing to a definitive internal fixation, an infected pin track needs to heal.
+Otherwise, infection will result.

 In the rare event that external fixation has been used as the definitive management of a distal humeral fracture, there is a significant risk of marked stiffness of the elbow joint.
-A prolonged program of rehabilitation under the supervision of the surgeon and an experienced physical therapist will be necessary.
+A prolonged rehabilitation program under the supervision of the surgeon and an experienced physical therapist will be necessary.

-See patient 7-10 days after surgery for a wound check.
-X-rays are taken to check the reduction.
+See the patient one week after surgery for a wound check.
+X-rays are taken to check the alignment.